akash-07/Software-Engineering-Assignments/README.md

 import into your Android Studio.
 Meanwhile try cloning this repo and push another test file which I can pull and you try pulling the files I have pushed into your local machine!
 You need to pull before you can push!

+10/8/2017 7 AM: Got a link of a tutorial for the required view: https://blog.mindorks.com/android-expandable-news-feed-example-4b4544e1fe7e .
+I can start experimenting if you upload your project file.